-This week we will get right into smart grocery shopping.
+This week we will get right into healthy shopping tips.
 Together we will get the marketing out of your kitchen, switch off advertising and turn to smart shoppers for advice.
-Good habits start with a clean eating grocery list based on a meal plan and continue the minute you walk into the store.
-The free shopping list you will get below but first let us look into our grocery shopping habits.

 According to Brian Wansink, an American professor in the field of consumer behavior, every human is forced to make 200 food decisions per day.
 Maybe you’ve already stood in front of 10 types of pasta without knowing which one to choose…